stablekernel/aqueduct/source/docs/http/request_and_response.md

 var response = new Response.ok(people);
 ```

-Note that a `Map` itself is not `HTTPSerializable` and can't have `HTTPSerializable` values.
+Note that a `Map` itself is not `Serializable` and can't have `Serializable` values.
 For example, the following wouldn't work:

 ```dart
 var map = {